ImranNawar/Payement_Form/README.md

 To get started with any of the projects, simply navigate to the project directory.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the **MIT License**.
+Feel free to contribute.
 Please see the LICENSE file for more information.

 ## Acknowledgments
 I would like to thank all the online resources, tutorials, and instructors who helped me learn and develop these projects.
 Their contributions were invaluable to my learning process.